-“We have a large portfolio of successful autonomous vehicles, all recently introduced, as our website can attest,” says Clephas.
+“We have a large portfolio of successful autonomous vehicles, as our website can attest,” says Clephas.
 “So we have a great deal of experience in this area.
 But I think most of our clients choose Nobleo because we stick to open platforms and standardised subsystems.
 This means we can develop a completely new autonomy system using the developments we have already brought to market.
 You could say that a lot of what we provide is ‘off-the-shelf’.
 But obviously it’s not all ‘click-and-place’, every autonomous vehicle has its own unique set of challenges, and that’s where our close-working relationship with our co-developers comes into play.
 For example, AgXeed knows tractor technology.
 They know best, for example, what the tractor is required to do at the end of a section, when to pull up the work tool, how to make the turn, set the tool down again and continue.
 They even know all about RTK GPS systems which provide high-precision manoeuvrability.
 But they decided to co-develop their driverless system with us because we are the specialists in autonomy for non-car applications.
 For example, we can advise on which navigation system is best suited to each particular environment.
 We have unique expertise in algorithms for sensing and signal processing.
 We know, for example, how to create an indirect-drive actuator with the benefits of a direct drive.
 And we know how to optimize actuator selection to balance the benefits of high force with the ‘expense’ of additional mass.
 These are some of the expertise reasons why AgXeed chose Nobleo.
 In addition, we also know that AgXeed greatly appreciates our short lines of communication with our engineers.
 When you can talk to the development engineers directly – rather than via a two-week email exchange – it dramatically and positively impacts on efficiency.”

 Autonomous vehicle technology has been a major research topic in the automotive industry for the last ten years.
 All the major car manufacturers have plans in place to introduce driverless cars.
 But the technologies developed in the automotive industry are now driving an abundance of applications in many other types of industries, including construction, mining, agriculture, shipping, aerial transport, and more.
 Autonomy solutions can and will affect the development and the performance of all mobile machines.